mufeedvh/code2prompt/README.md

 ![Flow Diagram](.assets/flow_diagram.png)

-**Code2Prompt** is a powerful context engineering tool designed to ingest codebases and format them for Large Language Models (LLMs).
-Whether you are manually copying context for ChatGPT, building AI agents via Python, or running a Model Context Protocol (MCP) server, Code2Prompt streamlines the data preparation process.
+**Code2Prompt** is a powerful context engineering tool designed to ingest codebases and format them for Large Language Models.
+Whether you are manually copying context for ChatGPT, building AI agents via Python, or running a MCP server, Code2Prompt streamlines the context preparation process.

 ## ⚡ Quick Install